 BLESSED is the man against whom THE LORD WILL NOT COUNT HIS SIN.” – Romans 4:8

-Those who seek to DO the works of righteousness are “fallen” and not in the “faith.”
+Those who seek to do the works of righteousness are deemed 'fallen' and not in the faith.

 Reading the passages in Romans 4 with indoctrinated lenses negates the full counsel of Scripture, and ignores some important facts.